lansingcodes/api/README.md

 #### Response format

 This API *sort of* conforms to the [JSON API spec](http://jsonapi.org/).
-Where it doesn't conform, it's because I either didn't read that part, because I [disagree with it](http://discuss.jsonapi.org/t/why-is-included-an-array/76/2).
+Where it doesn't conform, it's because I either didn't read that part or I [disagree with it](http://discuss.jsonapi.org/t/why-is-included-an-array/76/2).

 ``` json
 {